EndPointCorp/end-point-blog/2013/03/29/paper-source-case-study-with-google.html.md

 });
 ```

-### **Handling Zero Results**
+### Handling Zero Results

-What happens if your Geocoder object can't find the address?
+What happens if your Geocoder object can’t find the address?
 A simple conditional can be used:

 ```javascript
 geocoder.geocode({ 'address' : search }, function(results, status) {